PennyArnold/-liri-node-app/README.md

         •	A preview link of the song from Spotify
         •	The album that the song is from
         If no song is typed in Node, then LIRI will return "The Sign" by Ace of Base.

+        To see a video of the working code, go to the following web files within this folder: assets\spotify-this-song default.webm and assets\spotify-this-song.webm

 2.3.3	Movie-this
         LIRI movie-this returns:
         •	Title of the movie